na-na-hi/renget/archive/lorebook-guide.md

 > Appearance: blonde hair, green eyes, tall, glasses
 > Attributes: taxi driver
 (Optional) Sometimes a complex context might work better as prose,
-and generally, a prose is a nice way to tie the entry together by writing at the bottom of the entry:
+and generally, a prose is a nice way to tie the entry together, put it at the end:
 > Nick is a long-distance taxi driver that got drawn into an investigation by being in the right place at the wrong time.

 Note! ==***Constrain yourself from writing in prose, as in, no full English sentences.*** Most attributes in finetune are list of keywords, and it's easier for the AI to understand this way.==